MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/migrate-gp-bc-intro.md

 ## What is Business Central?

-Business Central is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
-Highly adaptable and rich with features, Business Central enables companies to manage their business, including finance, manufacturing, sales, shipping, project management, services, and more.
-Companies can easily add functionality that is relevant to the region of operation, and that is customized to support even highly specialized industries.
-Business Central is fast to implement, easy to configure, and simplicity guides innovations in product design, development, implementation, and usability.
+Business Central is a business management solution for small and mid-sized organizations.
+It streamlines business processes, automates tasks, and provides comprehensive management capabilities.
+Here are some key features:

+- **Adaptability:** Business Central is highly adaptable, allowing companies to tailor it to their specific needs.
+- **Functionality:** It covers various aspects of business, including finance, manufacturing, sales, shipping, project management, and services.
+- **Customization:** Companies can easily add functionality relevant to their region and industry.
+- **Ease of Implementation:** Business Central is fast to implement and easy to configure.

 To get familiar with Business Central online, go [here](/dynamics365/business-central/across-preview?toc=/dynamics365/business-central/dev-itpro/toc.json).

 ## How to make the move to Business Central

-Both Dynamics GP and Business Central online provide tools designed to that help you through migration process, from start to finish.
+Both Dynamics GP and Business Central online provide tools that help you through the entire migration process, from start to finish.

-Before migrating your on-premises deployment to the cloud, it's essential to evaluate its readiness.
-So for starters, Dynamics GP offers the migration assessment tool that delivers valuable insight into your overall readiness to migrate.
-It provides migration options based on your needs, and detects potential migration issues based on your Dynamics GP system structure.
+- **Assess readiness:** Before migrating your on-premises deployment to the cloud, it's essential to evaluate its readiness.
+So for starters, Dynamics GP offers a migration assessment tool that provides insights into your readiness.
+It suggests migration options based on your needs and detects potential issues related to your GP system structure.
 To learn more about the migration assessment, watch the video [Are You Ready for Business Central](https://www.youtube.com/watch?v=r2gNgQrCgoo&list=PLcakwueIHoT9yVFOV6_BXMVeodPq3lt3o&index=15).

-Once you've ready to migrate, Dynamics Business Central online includes a comprehensive set of tools specifically designed to migrate data from companies in Dynamics GP.
+- **Data Migration Process:** When you're ready to migrate, Business Central online offers a comprehensive set of tools to migrate company data from Dynamics GP.
 To learn more about the tools and the end-toend process, go to [Migrate On-Premises Data to Business Central Online](/dynamics365/business-central/dev-itpro/administration/migrate-gp-overview) in the Business Central documentation on Microsoft Learn.

 ## See also